 Uber, Lyft drivers clash with riders over face masks as states lift mandates

-Uber, Lyft drivers clash with riders over face masks as states lift mandates5 min read .
-Updated: 10 Mar 2022, 05:59 PM IST

 - Friction over masks, combined with rising gas prices, is discouraging drivers from returning to ride-share jobs